eldss/metronome-cli/README.md

 **Limitations**

-- Dropped beats are whole numbers ranging from 1 to 32.
+- Dropped beats are whole numbers ranging from 1 to 24.
 - Dropped rates are whole percentages ranging from 1% to 99%.
+- Cannot use both at the same time.

 ### (Planned) BPM Ramp (Speed Up/Slow Down)